-Note that the vertices in $\cF_I$ are exactly the $x_J$'s with $J\subseteq I$.
-We can then extend $f$ to a strict neighborhood of $\cY\cF_I$ again arguing by the fact that $U_p$ increases twisted directional degrees strictly when the $\underline{\deg}$ is not one of the vertices.
+Note that the vertices in $\cF_I$ are exactly the $x_J$'s with $J\subseteq I$, so we have extended $f$ to a strict neighborhood of the inverse image of $\underline{\deg}$ of all the vertices of $\cF_I$.
+We will show that $f$ can be extended to a strict neighborhood $\cU$ of $\cY\cF_I$, again using the argument in Lemma~\ref{lem:loc_u} that $U_p$ strictly increases the sum of twisted directional degrees when the $\underline{\deg}$ is not one of the vertices of $[0,1]^g$.